Ross County is rich in history. From the eagle weather vane to the fabled Burton E. Stevenson, libraries have always been a part of that story.

 June, 1987: the library takes steps to begin the conversion from a paper card catalog to a machine-readable format for an automated book database.
 The process is expected to take two years.

-December, 1987: CRCPL accepts ownership of the Paxton building in Bainbridge as a gift from Mrs. Amelia Benner.
+December, 1987: CRCPL accepts ownership of the building in Bainbridge that it had been renting as a gift from Mrs. Amelia Benner.

 December 31, 1987: CRCPL discontinues contracts with the Chillicothe City Schools for library services.